Thomasina, the Cat Who Thought She Was God: Plot

 Meanwhile, Mary has become ill and is eventually confined to bed, unable to speak.
 As a result of MacDhui's treatment of Thomasina, many villagers have stopped taking their animals to him and instead are taking them to Lori.
 MacDhui goes to confront Lori over this and ends up helping her care for a badly injured badger that is beyond her ability to heal.
 He is touched by her tenderness and learns that she also has experienced the loss of her close family.
-He visits her often teaching her medical skills, and they eventually join forces to rescue the starving and abused animals the gypsies camping outside of town are showing and together fight with the gypsies.
+He visits her often, teaching her medical skills.
+They eventually join forces to rescue starving and abused animals owned by Romani people ("gypsies") camping outside of town, who are displaying the animals.
+This leads to a fight between Dr. MacDhui and Lori against the gypsies.

-Upon hearing that Mary will die soon, MacDhui goes to fetch Lori believing only she can help Mary, but overwhelmed by his vehemence, she doesn't respond.
-Coming upon Thomasina's grave on his way home, the inscription on the gravestone reveals his true nature to him, and he calls on God for forgiveness then returns to Mary.
+Upon hearing that Mary will die soon, MacDhui goes to fetch Lori, believing that only she can help Mary, but overwhelmed by his vehemence, she doesn't respond.
+Coming upon Thomasina's grave on his way home, he sees the inscription on the gravestone, revealing his true nature to him, and he calls on God for forgiveness, then returns to Mary.
 Lori comes at Reverend Peddie's request, and Thomasina, who has been sleeping in a drawer scented with lavender at Lori's cottage, wakes up and suddenly remembers her true identity and her past life with Mary and is impelled to make her way back to Mary through a rainstorm.
-When Thomasina appears at Mary's window, Lori recognizes her as the cat she rescued, the housekeeper lets her in and MacDhui hands her back to Mary.
+When Thomasina appears at Mary's window, Lori recognizes her as the cat she rescued, the housekeeper lets her in, and MacDhui hands her back to Mary.
 Mary is overjoyed to have her cat again and immediately starts to recover.
 MacDhui marries Lori and becomes a kinder veterinarian who now likes Thomasina.